mpfdavis/react-es6-boilerplate/README.md

 The only 'custom' setting is the attachment of script and style tags to app.locals

 ```
-app.locals.scripts = viewtags.scripts;
+app.locals.scripts = tags.scripts;
-app.locals.styles = viewtags.styles;
+app.locals.styles = tags.styles;
 ```
 This is done to allow handlebars views to seamlessly inject script or style tags.
 The 'viewtags' module is a simple function used by webpack to determine the filenames of js/css for the latest build.
-In production build (build:prod) this also enables easy injection of hashed filenames
+In production build (build:prod) this also enables easy injection of hashed filenames.

-The viewtags module currently attaches tags for the {{{scripts}}} and {{{styles}}} hbs placeholders, more can be easily supported by editing the code in config/webpack/webpack.viewtags.js:
+The viewtags module currently creates tags for the {{{scripts}}} and {{{styles}}} hbs placeholders, more can be easily supported by editing the code in config/webpack/webpack.viewtags.js:

 ```
   var assetTagConfig = {